ABOUT ME

 I have a passion for learning languages and have taken extensive coursework in Vietnamese, Chinese, and French.
 I began studying Vietnamese at the University of Social Sciences and Humanities (USSH, Trường Đại học Khoa học Xã hội và Nhân văn) in Hanoi and later completed Advanced Vietnamese II at the Southeast Asian Studies Summer Institute (SEASSI).
 I continue to take online Vietnamese lessons with my teacher from USSH.
 For Chinese, I studied at San Diego State University, the Chinese Language Workshop at Indiana University, and at Ohio University, completing Advanced Chinese II and a special studies course.
 I also studied online at the Chinese Language Institute (CLI, 桂林汉语研修学院), which is located at Guangxi Normal University in Guilin, China.
 I also completed Intermediate French I at Ohio University and additional classes online with a tutor from the website Italki.
 These language skills facilitate my archival research in Vietnam, France, and in the future, China.

-In June 2018, I moved to Hanoi thanks to the generous support and aid of my Master’s advisor, mentor, and friend, Pierre Asselin, a leading historian of the Vietnam War.
-He had been telling me that the only way to “get” Vietnamese history and the history of the Vietnam War was to spend extensive time living in the country and to learn the language.
+In June 2018, I moved to Hanoi thanks to the generous support and aid of my Master’s advisor, Pierre Asselin, a leading historian of the Vietnam War.
+He had been telling me that the only way to “get” Vietnamese history was to spend extensive time living in the country and to learn the language.
 He wanted me to become an area specialist.
 In this spirit, I moved to Hanoi and lived with an incredible scholar and his lovely family.
 While in Hanoi, I took one-on-one language courses with a teacher from the University of Social Sciences and Humanities (USSH, Trường Đại học Khoa học Xã hội và Nhân văn).
 This was the most formative period of my academic career.